 When will my kitten have the vaccine?

 In most instances the injections for the core vaccines will be given between seven and nine weeks of age.

 Speak to your veterinarian and they will put in place a vaccination program, including all the core vaccines and any other recommended vaccines depending on your kitten’s lifestyle and environment.

 Is there anything else I can do to help prevent the virus spreading?

 When the virus is found in a specific place or environment, such as in the home or a cattery, it only has a low level of resistance, meaning it can be removed simply by common disinfectants.

-Keeping your home clean, specifically any areas your cats spend a lot of time as well as objects they use regularly, such as their food bowl is important.
+Keeping your home clean, specifically any areas your cats spend a lot of time as well as objects they use regularly, such as their food bowl, is important.

 Feline rhinotracheitis can be very severe, especially in young cats or kittens.
-It's vital that you contact your vet if you notice any of the above symptoms, as well as ensuring your kitten receives the vaccine at the right time as part of an appropriate vaccination schedule.
+It's vital that you contact your veterinarian if you notice any of the above symptoms, as well as ensuring your kitten receives the vaccine at the right time as part of an appropriate vaccination schedule.